JdavidRamirez/Curso_Python_Data_Analysis/README.md

 **Tools**: Python and Google Collaboratory notebooks

-* Module 1: An introduction to Python and Google Collaboratory.
+* **Module 1**: An introduction to Python and Google Collaboratory.

-  Topics:
+  **Topics**:
-  * Setting up and exploring Google Collaboratory
+  1. Setting up and exploring Google Collaboratory
-  * Variable names, assignment, and basic types of variables.
+  2. Variable names, assignment, and basic types of variables.
-  *Conditionals and loops
+  3. Conditionals and loops
-  *Strings, lists, and dictionaries
+  4. Strings, lists, and dictionaries
-  *Functions
+  5. Functions
+  6. Modules and packages
+  7. OOP